Intermediate Jacobians and the slice filtration: Proof of Theorem (2)

-of abelian groups commutes where ${\rm Sch}_{\bf C}$ denotes the category of ${\bf C}$-schemes, and $\alpha$ and $\beta$ denote the homomorphisms induced by $V$.
-To show this, we may assume that $Y$ and $Y'$ are connected and $V$ is an elementary correspondence.
+of abelian groups commutes, where ${\rm Sch}_{\bf C}$ denotes the category of ${\bf C}$-schemes, and $\alpha$ and $\beta$ denote the homomorphisms induced by $V$.
+To show this we may assume that $Y$ and $Y'$ are connected and $V$ is an elementary finite correspondence.
+We will review the definition of $\beta$ given in \cite[Lemme 3.1.2]{MR2102056}.
+Let $f\colon Y'\rightarrow J_a^d(X)$ be a morphism of schemes.
+If $V$ has degree $r$, then $V$ naturally induces a morphism